ERICLuoYuu/new_bai_data_analysis/_pages/python_course/python_1_basics.md

 ```

 ## 2. Data Types and Variables
-As in all programming languages, there are different types of data in Python.
-It helps organizing the variables and defines, which operations are
+Python knows different types of data.
+A number is a different kind of variable than a word.
+That helps organizing the variables and defines, which operations are
 possible with which data.
 For example, computing the mean of a word would be difficult, just as translating a number to all-uppercase letters...

 In Python you dont have to define the data type yourself because Python is smart and finds the type of data on its own.
 For example when we define a number